Akaash0107/Rupashree-Store-Data-Analysis/README.md

 -Mention the Highest Selling Category
 -Top 10 Cities Contributing  the Sales most

--Dashboard Interaction <a href="[https://github.com/naheeda78/Excel-Data-Analysis/blob/main/Dashboard_image.png](https://github.com/Akaash0107/Rupashree-Store-Data-Analysis/blob/main/Rupashree%20_Store_Data_Analysis_Dashboard.png)">View Dashboard<a/>

 ## **Process**

-- 1. **Understanding Business Problem:** Addressing Vrinda Store's need for a comprehensive understanding of its sales performance and customer demographics.
+1. **Understanding Business Problem:** Addressing Vrinda Store's need for a comprehensive understanding of its sales performance and customer demographics.
 2. **Data Cleaning:** Ensuring accuracy and consistency by cleaning and preprocessing raw sales data.
 3. **Data Processing:** Analyzing processed data to uncover patterns, trends, and correlations.
 4. **Data Analysis:** Employing various analytical techniques to derive insights and identify areas for improvement.
 5. **Data Visualization:** Representing insights visually using charts, graphs, and dashboards for easy interpretation.
 6. **Insights or Results:** The project culminated in the creation of an interactive dashboard showcasing key metrics and actionable insights.
-## **Sample Insight**

 ## **Sample Insight**

 🔍 Gender Distribution: Created a visualization of sales by gender, revealing a significant trend: women are more likely to make purchases compared to men.